SEND reforms

 - National funding bands and tariffs

-Between May and July 2022, we sought to better understand a range of views around the SEND Green Paper.
-We created a ‘Your say on SEND’ survey for parents and carers of children and received 90 responses in total.
-We ran a series of workshops with our workforce to gather their professional expertise on the proposals within the Green Paper, and a workshop for SEND professionals working in Cheshire East to understand their perspective.
-We also attended a series of workshops hosted by other organisations including Special Needs Jungle, Seashell, DCP.
+We ran a series of workshops with our workforce and a workshop for SEND professionals working in Cheshire East to gather their professional expertise on the proposals within the Green Paper and understand their perspectives.
+We also attended workshops hosted by other organisations, including Special Needs Jungle, Seashell, and DCP.

 - It must be made clearer to families what rights and support they are entitled to